MorganFH/wiki-query-count/README.md

 - Install required packages for frontend `cd frontend && npm install`
 - Compile frontend with `npm run dev`
 - Start the django server with `cd .. && python manage.py runserver`
-- If necessary, migrate database with `python manage.py migrate`
+- Optionally, migrate the database with `python manage.py migrate` (not necessary for this project)

+When the django server is started, the site can be reached at `http://localhost:8000/`.